 Photo: © Helsinki City Museum by Arvo Kajantie, 1952, Helsinki Airport, with CC BY 4.0-license.

 About the product

-This classic vintage poster belongs to our Custom Print series.
+This poster of the airline Kar-Air made by Erik Bruun belongs to our Custom Print series.
 That means we will print it individually for you!

 We use the latest printing technique, and that’s why we can guarantee that the luminosity and fullness of the colour scheme are outstanding.
 We print in Finland on high-quality FSC-certified matte paper.
 The poster is delivered to you in our stylish Come to Finland poster tube.